 - your income or how much you earn

-- whether you’ve supplied your Tax File Number or not (you can supply your TFN securely here)
+- whether you’ve supplied your Tax File Number or not (securely supply your TFN)

 - whether or not you’ve stayed within the relevant contribution caps

 Before-tax contributions include employer contributions (and any insurance costs or administration fees they pay for you), salary sacrifice contributions you make and any after-tax contributions you make that you claim a tax deduction for.

 There’s a $25,000 limit (concessional contributions cap) on how much you can contribute to your super before tax.
 This limit includes your employer contributions and personal before-tax contributions you make.

 The table below, outlines taxes payable on before-tax super contributions, depending on your personal circumstances:

 |Your income||Less than $250,000 pa||More than $250,000 pa|